Torbuntu/Leikr16/README.md

 - Github repo downloads using `setUserRepo [github username]` then `lpm install [repo name]`.
 Then to load the game use `mnt [game name]` which will load the game from the Download directory into ChipSpace.
 Then you can `load [game name]` and `run`.
 To set where the repository exists use the `setRepoType [repo website]` command.
 Options known to work are github and gitlab.
 To set repository user and type all at once use `repoSettings [repo name] [repo type]`.
 - settings.properties file for customizing the colors of the background and font in terminal as well as the font itself (font name file and size in width and height).
 - [WIP] Desktop Environment screen that is customizable through settings.properties and a programmed groovy file.
-- Sound fix are now possible using the terminal command sfx to generate wav files into a projects audio directory.
+- Sound fx are now possible using the terminal command sfx to generate wav files into a projects audio directory.

 # Potential/Planned Features
 - More advanced terminal/console commands (update games, upload games to repo, etc...)